-A non-profit Friends Group was established in 1994 as a fund raising organization to support this cause.
-The organization has provided countless hours of volunteer assistance to the education program.
+A non-profit Friends Group was established in 1994 as a fundraising organization to support this amazing educational opportunity at the marsh.
+The Friends have provided countless hours of volunteer assistance to the education program.
 Following a long campaign, sufficient funds were raised to allow hiring of an architect to develop the final construction plans.
 In the end, the Friends of Horicon Marsh Education & Visitor Center reached its goal of raising $1.9 million towards construction of the Center.
-The State of Wisconsin matched this through the Building Commission and additional funds were provided to DNR to renovate the office area to house its staff, creating a $4.8 million project.
+The State of Wisconsin matched this through the Building Commission and additional funds were provided to the WDNR to renovate the office area to house its staff, creating a $4.8 million project.
 After 18 months of construction the new Education Center was completed in late March 2009.

 In the lower level are two classrooms, which can be opened up into one large room.
 The classrooms have direct access onto an outdoor patio featuring a giant map of Horicon Marsh.
 The patio leads visitors onto trails that travel down to the edge and through the marsh.

 There is also an auditorium with seating for up to 100 people.
 It comes with an 8 x 12 foot wide screen, rear projection audio-visual system capable of high-definition projection.
 This system can project laptop computers, DVD and Blu-Ray discs, all of which can serve the needs for a wide range of meetings, conferences, workshops, and public education programs.

-In August 2015 the Explorium opened in the lower level of the Center.
-The Explorium gives you a hands-on experience of Horicon Marsh Life.
-See Horicon Marsh thousands of years before European settlement and witness how the current wetland came to be.
-The experience is narrated by a Clovis point arrowhead, that keeps visitors company throughout the journey as they view, listen, touch and even smell, exhibits that document the changes to the marsh over time.
+In August 2015, the Explorium opened in the lower level of the center.
+The Explorium gives you a hands-on experience of Horicon Marsh Life through the ages.
+See thousands of years before European settlement and witness how the current wetland came to be.
+The Explorium experience is narrated by a Clovis point arrowhead, that keeps visitors company throughout the journey as they view, listen, touch and even smell, exhibits that document the changes to the marsh over time.
 Videos and interactive displays greet guests at every turn, encouraging audiences of any age to learn more about the history and ecology of Horicon Marsh.